Last updated on 7 January 2019, to include amendments to clause 9.12, with respect to defamation and malicious falsehood.

 (a) Post, transmit, upload, email or otherwise make available any material that contains software viruses, computer code, programs or files that are designed to interrupt, limit the functionality of, or destroy any computer hardware, software or telecommunications equipment.

 (b) Impersonate any person or entity.
-This includes, but is not limited to, any College of Media and Publishing Ltd team member or administrator, or falsely stating or otherwise misrepresenting your affiliation with another person or entity.
+This includes, but is not limited to, any College of Media and Publishing Ltd team member, learner or administrator, or falsely stating or otherwise misrepresenting your affiliation with another person or entity.

 (c) Manipulate or forge headers or identifiers with the intention of disguising the origin of any content that you provide to the Learner Forum.